-The Good Food for London 2013 report provides a league table of local authorities support for key good food initiatives, such as community food growing, high quality school food, helping local food outlets serve healthier food, and buying ethical food in schools and local authority canteens - including Fairtrade products, cage-free eggs and sustainable fish.
+The Good Food for London 2014 report provides a league table of local authorities' support for key good food initiatives, such as community food growing, paying the London Living Wage, running the UNICEF UK Baby Friendly Initiative, high quality school food, helping local food outlets serve healthier food, involvement in a local food partnership and buying ethical food in schools and local authority canteens - including Fairtrade products, cage-free eggs and sustainable fish.

 Give us a say on our daily bread

 Take our online action